Maurice Steijn

 Maurice Steijn (born 20 November 1973) is a Dutch professional football manager and former player.
-He is the current head coach of Eredivisie club Sparta Rotterdam.
+He last served as the head coach of Eredivisie club Sparta Rotterdam.

 Managerial career

 ADO Den Haag

 Steijn has a Bachelor of Education and has taught in primary education.
 As a coach, he started as an assistant to Bob Kootwijk at the ADO Den Haag amateur branch and also coached youth teams.
 After this, he became assistant for the first team and until 30 March 2010 also coached the ADO reserves, before being appointed caretaker manager of the ADO first team after the dismissal of Raymond Atteveld.

 After the departure of John van den Brom to Vitesse on 30 June 2011, Steijn was appointed head coach of ADO.
 On 5 February 2014, after three years as head coach, Steijn was dismissed after a loss against Heracles, and was succeeded by his assistant, former defender Henk Fräser.